CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.2.1 General Smartphones and Tablets.txt

 ### 2 9 Dangers from private use of mobile devices

 If employees are given proprietary smartphones, tablets and phablets, they may be allowed to use the devices privately without permission.
 This creates several problems for the information security of the institution.
 So a user could independently install apps that contain malicious features or visit a web page that infects the device with malware.
-Likewise, many user-privately-installed apps pose a risk to the institution's information stored on the device, as they may be compromised.
+Similarly, many user-privately-installed apps pose a risk to the institution's information stored on the device, as they may be compromised.
 For example, transfer address books to unknown servers or access e-mail or documents directly.
 This allows data to flow away or conversely enter the institution in an uncontrolled manner.
 Well-known examples are social media and chat apps.

 ### 2 10 Dangers of Bring Your Own Device (BYOD)

 If private devices are used for business purposes, legal problems may arise, for example with regard to software licenses.
 Even if all data needs to be erased by the MDM on the device in case of emergency, the user may not agree.

-Often IT managers can no longer check every single device brought by the employee to see if it can also be used in the workplace.
+Often IT managers can no longer check every single device brought by the employee to see if it can be used in the office.
 As a result, inappropriate devices can be used, violating internal privacy and security requirements.
 In addition, users are often responsible for maintaining and repairing their equipment.
 In such a repair, for example, corporate data could be viewed without authorization.
 If it is not regulated what should happen to the data on the device, if the employee leaves the company, they could be abused.

 3 requirements
 ---------------